y-scope/spider/docs/quick_start.md

 ## Data as key-value store

-`Data` can also be used a a key-value store.
+`Data` can also be used as a key-value store.
 User can specify a key when creating the data, and the data can be accessed later by its key.
 Notice that a task can only access the `Data` created by itself or passed to it.
 Client can access any data with the key.